How often do I pay health insurance premiums?

 - Whether you’re enrolling as an individual or as a family

 - What type of plan you choose

-You may be able to choose from basic and more comprehensive plans.
+In some circumstances, you may be able to choose between an array of basic or more comprehensive plans.
 On the Marketplace, there are Bronze, Silver, Gold, and Platinum levels.

 What happens if I don’t pay my premium?

-You could lose health care coverage if you fail to pay your premium.
+If you fail to pay your monthly premium, you could lose healthcare coverage.
 The loss of coverage won’t happen right away, though.
-Most private insurance companies have built in a grace period to allow their customers to catch up with payments.
+Most private insurance companies have a built-in grace period that allows their customers to catch up with payments.

-It may vary by state and by plan, so you’ll need to read the fine print to determine whether your grace period is one month, three months, or another period of time.
+This grace period may vary by state and by plan, so you’ll need to read the fine print to determine whether your grace period is one month, three months, or some other period of time.

-If you are insured through the Marketplace, have paid a premium for at least one month in the year, and qualify for the advanced premium tax credit, your grace period is 90 days.
+If you are insured through the Marketplace, you have paid a premium for at least one month in the year, and you qualify for the advanced premium tax credit, your grace period is usually 90 days.

-(The advanced premium tax credit is available for people who’s income falls within a certain range.
-Those individuals, or households, can apply that tax credit to help them lower their monthly health insurance premiums.)
+In some scenarios, an advanced premium tax credit is available for people whose income falls within a certain range.
+Those individuals, or households, can apply that tax credit to help them lower their monthly health insurance premiums.

 If I lose coverage, then what can I do?